 In addition we also count the first two silks to be appointed out of Teesside amongst our members and heads of Chambers: Tim Roberts, Q.C. (now retired) and Jamie Hill, Q.C.

 In 2020 Jamie Hill Q.C. fulfilled his term as Head of Chambers and Collette Price was appointed.
 She is the first female head of Chambers and the first family practitioner to be elected.

 Dedicated to Providing a Friendly High Quality Service

 We are dedicated to providing a friendly, high quality service to solicitors, individuals, unions, businesses, and local and national government departments.
 We remain committed to evolving the way we practice to ensure that we continue to meet the changing demands of the legal landscape, keeping our roots at the heart of our local community.

 Latest News Items

-Throughout this period members of chambers will attend court hearings by telephone or video link, or in person, as required.
-We wish to stress that each member of chambers is available to conduct conferences by video link or by telephone and that we are happy to receive instructions by email.
+Members of Chambers continue to attend court hearings by telephone, video link, or in person, as required.
+We wish to stress that each member of Chambers is available to conduct conferences by video link or by telephone and that we are happy to receive instructions by email.
 Our barristers use a variety of video conferencing methods including Skype, Zoom and Microsoft Teams.

-Our clerks can still be contacted on the usual numbers and email addresses – although given they are each working alone at home they may not be able to answer every call immediately.
+Our clerks can still be contacted on the usual numbers and email addresses – although given our current hybrid working they may not be able to answer every call immediately.
 Please send them an email if you can’t get through straight away and they will return your call.